 DoDEA recognizes that supporting military children takes a school-wide effort, and professional development programs can help to inform school staff of the academic challenges that these children face.

-Through a variety of programs and partnership development the Educational Partnership promotes: Quality education, Seamless transitions, Deployment support.
+Through a variety of programs, outreach efforts and partnership development, the Educational Partnership promotes: Quality education, Seamless transitions, Deployment support.